sorskoot/sorskoot-website/content/blog/2026/2026-06-29-MVVM-in-web-games.md

 guid: https://www.timmykokke.com/?p=20260629
 permalink: /2026/06/MVVMinwebgames/
 categories:
-  -
+  - TypeScript
 tags:
+  - Architecture
+  - TypeScript
-  -
+  - Game Development
 images:
-  - /images/2026/06/??.png
+  - /images/2026/06/mvvm-in-game-title.png
 ---

-# MVVM
+Hello Coders! 👾

-I used this pattern a lot back in the days of Silverlight and WPF.
+Back in the days of Silverlight and later WPF MVVM was my go-to pattern to bind my _models_ to the _views_.
 It is a great way to separate concerns in a project.
 I realized it works pretty well for games too!
-Back then I used C# with the INotifyPropertyChanged interface.
-In this post I well be using TypeScript and a reactive state system.
+Back then, I used C# with the INotifyPropertyChanged interface.
+In this post, I will be using **TypeScript** and a reactive state system.
 The principles are the same though.
 It's all about separating concerns and keeping the code maintainable.

 ## Building Games with MVVM